The Basic Principles for Christmas Home Interiors and Decorations

-#1 Decide which part of the house to apply christmas theme and decorations/ornaments.
+- Decide which part of the house to apply the Christmas theme and decorations/ornaments.
 Consider the following areas to integrate your Christmas theme: foyer, den, living room, dining room, kitchen, bedrooms, toilets and baths.
 Anything is possible as long as you have the passion and innovativeness.

-#2 Choose theme that matches your personality and lifestyle: traditional, eclectic, glam, industrial, modern, vintage, asian, candy, etc.
+- Choose a theme that matches your personality and lifestyle: traditional, eclectic, glam, industrial, modern, vintage, asian, candy, etc.

-#3 Invest in garlands and wreaths, display it on areas to compliment the christmas tree or the whole space.
+- Invest in garlands and wreaths, display them in areas to compliment the christmas tree or the whole space.
 You can never go wrong with wreaths, just limit the use of too many colors.
 The most recommended color pattern is to stick and play with two to three colors.

-#4 Install mirrors (optional), an important tools to double the effect of quantity and be able to trick the viewer’s sight.
+- Install mirrors (optional), an important tool to double the effect of quantity and be able to trick the viewer’s sight.

-#6 During house construction, it is better to advise your interior designer or electrician to install covered floor electrical outlets for your christmas tree and ceiling-based electrical outlet for your christmas light decorations.
+- During house construction, it is better to advise your interior designer or electrician to install covered floor electrical outlets for your Christmas tree and ceiling-based electrical outlets for your Christmas light decorations.
 Electrical cables should be discreetly hidden to display the focal point of the christmas tree.
-Also avoid using an “octopus” extension cords, always think of safety measures to avoid electrical outrage and possible short circuit.
+Also, avoid using an “octopus” extension cords, always think of safety measures to avoid electrical outrage and possible short circuit.

-#7 A 6 ft. christmas tree typically requires from 1,000 to 2,000 lights.
-And 500 more lights for every succeeding feet.
-Don’t settle for sub-standard lights, invest on quality and safety.
+- A 6 ft.
+Christmas tree typically requires from 1,000 to 2,000 lights.
+And 500 more lights for every succeeding foot.
+Don’t settle for sub-standard lights; invest in quality and safety.

-#8 Choose a christmas tree that is proportioned to the overall dimension of the room in terms of breadth and height.
-A small-size and thin christmas tree fits a condo unit or even an average flat’s staircase.
+- Choose a Christmas tree that is proportioned to the overall dimension of the room in terms of breadth and height.
+A small-size and thin christmas tree fits a condo unit or even an average flat staircase.
 Blend it with garlands and christmas trinkets to spice up the space.

-#9 Consider the color, height (tall or short), thichness, fresh or faux christmas tree, preferably that jives with the theme you are working on.
+- Consider the color, height (tall or short), thickness, fresh or faux Christmas tree, preferably that jives with the theme you are working on.
 It should be placed on the main point of interest of the room.
 Focal areas: corner space fronting the main door, beside the grand staircase or beside a piano.

-#10 Basic process of installing the christmas tree: lights first, garlands and ribbons next and then trimmings and ornaments last.
-Upon rolling out the lights, remain the lights turned ON while completing the ornaments to visualize the effect and uniformity of the overall design.
-When setting up you christmas tree, allow a temporary space for movement when decorating the tree.
-In this way, all the trimmings and stuff will be evenly distributed even the back side of the tree.
-We don’t want our christmas tree to look like half-baked. =)
+- Basic process of installing the christmas tree: lights first, garlands and ribbons next and then trimmings and ornaments last.
+Upon rolling out the lights, the lights remain turned ON while completing the ornaments to visualize the effect and uniformity of the overall design.
+When setting up your Christmas tree, allow a temporary space for movement when decorating the tree.
+In this way, all the trimmings and stuff will be evenly distributed even on the back side of the tree.
+We don’t want our Christmas tree to look half-baked.

-Filipino homes usually starts decorating their christmas home interiors as early as September, during when “BER” months started to roll out.
-The period when radio stations starting to play christmas songs.
-While shopping malls and wholesale vendors creatively suggests shoppers what’s the “IN” thing to have for christmas seasons decors.
+Filipino homes usually start decorating their christmas home interiors as early as September, during when “BER” months started to roll out.
+The period when radio stations started to play Christmas songs.
+While shopping malls and wholesale vendors creatively suggest shoppers what’s the “IN” thing to have for Christmas season decors.
 It became an old tradition when celebrating Christmas!

-With today’s modernization, comes the sudden death of our truly Filipino traditions, like the “parol” (Filipino christmas lantern – basically star shaped) for instance.
-Mr. Jie Pambid mentioned that as an interior designer, he observed and felt frustrated that some Filipino homeowners rarely displays and hang parol in their windows and entrances.
-Instead it popularizes a Western culture with the likes of an inflatable Santa Claus, Snow Man, reindeers, carousels, gingerbread man, north-pole theme, etc. Instead he wishes every Filipino homes to instill the customary display of “parols”, it may not be as lavish as the San Fernando lanterns or Capiz-made lanterns.
+With today’s modernization, comes the sudden death of our truly Filipino traditions, like the “parol” (Filipino Christmas lantern – basically star-shaped) for instance.
+Mr. Jie Pambid mentioned that as an interior designer, he observed and felt frustrated that some Filipino homeowners rarely display and hang parol in their windows and entrances.
+Instead it popularizes a Western culture with the likes of an inflatable Santa Claus, Snow Man, reindeers, carousels, gingerbread man, north-pole theme, etc. Instead, he wishes every Filipino home to instill the customary display of “parols”, although it may not be as lavish as the San Fernando lanterns or Capiz-made lanterns.
 He advised people to find even the simplest parol that matches your home.